CLAIRE-Labo/python-ml-research-template/README.md

 well established and have been proven to be very useful.

-For example the `Dockerfile` seems complex because it leverages multi-staging to be very cache-efficient.
+For example the `Dockerfile` seems complex because it leverages multi-staging to be very time and cache-efficient.
-Changing your build dependencies, or installing something in the Dockerfile will cause very little rebuilds.
+Different build stages can run in parallel and changing your build dependencies, or installing something in the Dockerfile will cause very little rebuilds.

 ### Why is the template so big?